-As the UK’s 2nd largest fresh food manufacturer, we’re playing a huge role in feeding the nation and making sure people can get the food they need.
+As the UK’s 2nd largest fresh food manufacturer, we’re playing a huge role in making sure people can get the food they need.
 We’re unique in the way we source and make most of our fresh food ourselves, and our wide range of different manufacturing capabilities help us stand out in the world of retail.

 Across our sites, we provide top quality food and the freshest produce, from flowers, fish and veg to burgers and bread.
 But the big challenge for our Food Technology department is to stay on top of Food Safety, Food Quality and Legality.